-Back pain affects 80% of adults at some point in their life and can involve the spine itself, the muscles and tendons around the spine, the nerves leaving the spine or the organs and soft tissues.
+Back pain affects many (80%) adults at some point in their lives.
+It can involve the spine itself, the muscles and tendons around the spine, the nerves leaving the spine or the organs and soft tissues.

-While most cases typically don’t last long you should be aware of the warning signs of a more serious problem.

-Be aware that you should seek urgent medical attention when you have back pain and any of the following:
+While most cases of low back pain typically recover within a few weeks, you should be aware of the warning signs of a more serious problem.
+It is important that you seek urgent medical attention when you have back pain and any of the following:

 - Fever of more than 100.4F